An example of a PIV credential can be seen above.

 Do you have a debit card with a chip or a smartphone with a SIM card?

-These are both examples of similar technology that we use every day in our daily lives and help us secure information.
-You can't use your PIV credential to withdraw money, nor do you use your debit card to login to your computer or Federal applications - but you can see how similar technology is used every day.
+These are both examples of similar technology that we use every day in our lives and help us secure information.
+You can't use your PIV credential to withdraw money, nor do you use your debit card to log in to your computer or federal applications—but you can see how similar technology is used every day.